Information for children and young people

 Are you, or someone you know, not coping with life?

 If you need urgent help as you are in mental health distress, you can call 0800 953 0110 24 hours a day, 7 days a week.
+You can also call 111, option 2 for 24 hour, 7 days a week support.
 Find out more on our get help now page.

 Or for confidential suicide prevention advice you can contact HOPELINE247: 0800 068 4141